 FUCHSIA_EXPECTED_METRIC_NAMES_DEST_DIR=$(pwd)/src/tests/end_to_end/perf/expected_metric_names/ \ fx test --e2e -o host_x64/fidlc_microbenchmarks_test

 When this environment variable is set, the test will write an updated expectation file into the directory specified by the environment variable.
+Note that this will not preserve optional metric names in the expectation file.

 When this environment variable is not set, the test will report an error if the metrics produced by the test don't match those listed in the expectation file, and it will print the differences.
 You can update the expectation file manually based on the diffs in the error message if necessary.